sunyeetu/psiral-HTM/HOWTO.md

 ## Story

 It is very rare for humans to achieve the status of a higher being.
 This requires absolute devotion to the ethereal.
 To the very fabrics that space constitutes of.
-Should one learn how to thread these fabrics, twist them and control them, she is then elevated closer to the higher presence.
+Those who learn how to thread these fabrics, twist them and control them, will then get elevated closer to the higher presence.

-*TODO: More crappy stuff to be written later …*
+*TODO: More crappy stuff to be written later … I promise :)*